2000 Sipadan kidnappings: Captives released

 On 20 August 2000, the final three of nine Malaysians taken from Sipadan arrived in Malaysia after the bandits received US$ 3 million from the Malaysian government and freed the trio from captivity, along with one Filipino.
 The Malaysian hostages reported living mostly on boiled rice and a scrap or two of fish each day, and having had only rain water to drink.
-Several had been bitten by scorpions during their captivity.
+Several had been stung by scorpions during their captivity.

 As of the release of the Malaysians it was believed two Germans, two Finns, two South Africans and seven French nationals, including the three journalists, were being held hostage by the Abu Sayyaf bandits.

 On 28 August 2000, mediation by Libyan leader Muammar Gaddafi saw the bandits release six Western captives who were taken via a Libyan plane first to the United Arab Emirates and then to Tripoli, the capital of Libya.
 The six Westerners were allegedly set free after a ransom, reportedly of US$ 1 million a head, was paid by the state of Libya.
 Prior to these releases the Libyan state allegedly pledged US$ 25 million in "development aid".
 However the former Libyan ambassador to the Philippines, Rajab Azzarouq, denied media reports that Libya paid a US$ 25 million ransom to the bandits.

 Of the original hostages taken, German Marc Wallert, Frenchman Stephane Loisy and Finns Seppo Fränti and Risto Vahanen and a Filipino resort worker were still being held by the Abu Sayyaf bandits as of 7 September 2000.
 The final four European captives taken from Sipadan were released on 10 September 2000, and transported to Tripoli, Libya, by private jet.
 Following his release, Vahanen confirmed that a number of female captives had been sexually assaulted by bandit Commander 'Robot', also known as Galib Andang.

 On 16 September 2000, following an offensive by the Philippine Armed Forces on Jolo Island, the Filipino evangelist and his crew of eleven were released by the bandits.
 Three days later, the two final European hostages, a pair of French reporters, were also freed.